 When these four tissues integrate an organ is formed and when multiple organs support each other functionally, there is an organ system.
 The human organism is formed of eleven organ systems, they are the 1) integumentary system (skin), 2) skeletal system, 3) muscular system, 4) nervous system, 5) respiratory system, 6) digestive system, 7) urinary system, 8) reproductive system, 9) circulatory system, 10) endocrine system and 11) fascial system.
 (Note though that depending upon how one subdivides the organ systems there can be nine to twelve.)

 When the organ systems function together, an organism is formed.
 A human body.

 Like the cosmos, the more you look into the smallest parts, the more hidden worlds open up.
-Even if this hierarchy is an incomplete story, it repeats itself and repeats itself all throughout the natural world.
+Even if this hierarchy of needs is an incomplete story, it repeats itself and repeats itself all throughout the natural world.
 Interconnectedness.
 Interdependence.
 We are part of something unknowably big.

 “There are no basic ‘building blocks.’
 Quantum physics paints a strange yet enticing view of a world that, as Heisenberg characterized it, ‘appears as a complicated tissue of events, in which connections of different kinds alternate or overlap or combine and thereby determine the texture of the whole.
 These unseen connections between what were previously thought to be separate entities are the fundamental ingredient of all creation.”